HangfireIO/Hangfire.Autofac/README.md

 Installation
 --------------

-*Hangfire.Autofac* package is available as a NuGet Package.
+*Hangfire.Autofac* is available as a NuGet Package.
 Type the following command into NuGet Package Manager Console window to install it:

 ```
 Install-Package Hangfire.Autofac